These Australia fire maps let you track air quality and smoke as bushfires continue

 With a summer of record-setting heat underway in Australia, the country continues to grapple with a catastrophic wildfire season.
-According to an estimate cited by CNN, at least 20 people have died so far (along with an estimated 500,000 animals in New South Wales), while the BBC reports that about 14.8 million acres have been scorched.
+According to an estimate cited by CNN, at least 20 people have died so far (along with an estimated 480 million animals in New South Wales), while the BBC reports that about 14.8 million acres have been scorched.
 Meanwhile, the capital city of Canberra just claimed the title for worst air quality of any major city on the planet, according to the New York Times.

 The fires are affecting much of the country’s coastland, particularly in the north and west.
 If you’re looking for online resources that help you track the fires and stay updated on weather hazards and air quality, a few outlets let you do that through interactive maps and real-time data.
 We’ve rounded up a few resources below: